dherik/dherik.github.io/_posts/2024-09-04-adventures-llm-local.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

-Hello!

-It's been a while since I wrote my last article in my blog.
-I'm always thinking about writing something new (and believe, I have a LOT of drafts here) but, in the end, I think it's a better text or video somewhere explaining or talking about the same subject better than me.

-However, I recently read somewhere that a good reason to write an article is to explain something in your way, even if many sources have already covered it.
-So here we are again :).

-Some months ago I started to play with local [LLM models](https://en.wikipedia.org/wiki/Large_language_model).
-I had already been using [ChatGPT](https://openai.com/chatgpt/) daily for many things before, like helping me to have new ideas for some problems, learning new technologies, coding, translation, etc. But until then I was thinking that something so powerful was just available through powerful servers with lots of terabytes of data and an uncountable amount of dedicated GPUs.
+A few months ago, I started experimenting with local [LLM models](https://en.wikipedia.org/wiki/Large_language_model).
+Before that, I was already using [ChatGPT](https://openai.com/chatgpt/) daily for various tasks, like brainstorming solutions, learning new technologies, coding, translations, and more.
+But up until then, I thought something so powerful was only possible on massive servers with terabytes of data and an uncountable number of dedicated GPUs.

-Well, I was wrong.
+Well, I was wrong :)

+P.S.: It's been a while since I last wrote on my blog.
+I often think about writing something new (trust me, I have a LOT of drafts), but I always feel like there's a better article or video out there covering the topic more effectively than I could.
+However, I recently came across advice that said a good reason to write is to explain things in your own way, even if others have already covered the subject.
+So, here we are again :)

 # Starting my adventure